======================================================================

 as nitric acid, concentrated sulfuric acid, and some organic acids.

-with evolution of hydrogen, and in aqueous sodium hydroxide or
+through evolution of hydrogen, and it reacts in aqueous sodium or

 passivation under these conditions is negligible.
 Aqua regia also

 dissolves aluminium.
-Aluminium is corroded by dissolved chlorides,
+Aluminium is also corroded by dissolved

-such as common sodium chloride.
-The oxide layer on aluminium is also
+chlorides, such as common sodium chloride.
+The oxide layer on

-destroyed by contact with mercury due to amalgamation or with salts of
+aluminium is also destroyed by contact with mercury due to

-some electropositive metals.
-As such, the strongest aluminium alloys
+As such, the strongest aluminium alloys are less corrosion-resistant

-copper, and aluminium's corrosion resistance is greatly reduced by
+and aluminium's corrosion resistance is greatly reduced by aqueous

 Aluminium reacts with most nonmetals upon heating, forming compounds